Carolina Caroline: Production

 In September 2024, it was reported that a romantic crime thriller film directed by Adam Carter Rehmeier and written by Tom Dean titled Carolina Caroline had begun principal photography in Kentucky.
-Samara Weaving, Kyle Gallner, Kyra Sedgwick and Jon Gries rounded out the main cast.
+Samara Weaving, Kyle Gallner, Kyra Sedgwick, and Jon Gries rounded out the main cast.

 Release

-The film had its world premiere in the Centrepiece program at the 2025 Toronto International Film Festival on September 5, 2025.
-In October 2025, Magnolia Pictures acquired North American distribution rights to the film, planning to release it sometime in 2026.
+The film had its world premiere in the Centrepiece program of the Toronto International Film Festival on September 5, 2025.
+In October 2025, Magnolia Pictures acquired North American distribution rights to the film, and released in the United States on June 5, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 15 critics, indicating "generally favorable" reviews.

+Jami Philbrick of Moviefone praised the film as a 'beautifully made and romantic Southern Gothic adventure", also comparing it to other romantic crime films such as True Romance, Badlands, and Bonnie and Clyde.